Book Tickets Online

 About

-Although the museum tackles difficult subject matter, there is something to interest everyone, from straitjackets to ringing the church bell.
-There is also an impressive local fossil collection, including a rare horse tooth from 150 million years ago.
+Although the museum tackles difficult subject matter, there is something to interest everyone, from straitjackets to a padded cell you can enter.

 Wednesday, 10.00am - 1.00pm